 When you’re eating on the go, crackers and cheese offer a convenient and filling snack option.
 They help you consume your grain allowance for the day — 3 ounces for women or 3.5 ounces for men, according to the U.S. Department of Agriculture — and also contribute to the 3 cups of dairy you should consume each day.
 Crackers and cheese contain some beneficial nutrients, but they also have some nutritional drawbacks that might keep them from being a healthy addition to your diet. – Reference

-Similar to apple and peanut butter however a whole wheat bagel with peanut butter is slightly more beneficial specifically as a post workout meal.
+Similar to apple and peanut butter however a whole wheat bagel with peanut butter is slightly more beneficial specifically as a post workout meal plan.
 The higher concentration of complex carbs combined with the fats and protein from the peanut butter makes for a more powerful recovery meal.

 Caution: Energy Dense